Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Planning with options

-So, to make the backed-up values large, we certainly seek options for which $r(s,o)$, the cumulative reward during the option, is large.
+The primary definition of a useful option is one whose model takes the maximum in~\eqrf{VI} or \eqrf{AVI} at some state and thus makes a difference in planning.
+To make the backed-up values large (and thus more likely to take the maximum), we certainly seek options for which $r(s,o)$, the cumulative reward during the option, is large.
 This is the main point about reward-respecting options.
 We also want the second term of the backed-up value to be large, which is achieved if the option terminates in states of high approximate value.
-That is, we seek options that produce high rewards and that drive the environment to states that, occasionally, have high value.
+This is the reason for optimistic bonus weights.
+We seek options that produce high rewards and that drive the environment to states that, occasionally, have high value.